 The City Commission has adopted financial policies for operating, capital, investments, and debt management.
 Annually, the City Manager has budget meetings with the elected officials and individual departments that are used as a guide in the preparation and development of the annual budget.
+The budget is presented to the City Commission in a workshop that is open to the public.

 The Capital Improvements Program (CIP) is prepared and presented to the City Commission, as a five-year plan, as part of the annual budget process.
-The projects represent the City's long-range plan for facilities, infrastructure improvements, traffic circulation and pedestrian safety improvements, as well as park acquisition and development.
+The projects represent the City's long-range plan for facilities expansions and upgrades, infrastructure improvements, traffic circulation and pedestrian safety improvements, as well as park acquisition and development.

-City Commission OTHER INFORMATION
+OTHER INFORMATION